Skip to content

 Keep callbacks self-contained

 Because the body runs in the browser's MicroPython runtime, it should rely only on its arguments and the Python builtins available there — not on closures over your notebook's variables or third-party imports.
+Only the function's own source is shipped, so module-level names defined elsewhere are not available when it runs.

-Read inputs defensively
+Read dict inputs defensively